ltpitt/leadership-provide-great-feedback/feedback_is_fuel.md

 ### Consider personal circumstances and impact on performance
 Always **consider personal circumstances** and how they might be impacting an individual's performance.
 Empathy is key in providing effective feedback.

+## How to Provide Feedback

+Providing feedback effectively is a skill that can be learned and improved.
+Here are some guidelines:

+### Come prepared
+Before giving feedback, **come prepared**.
+Understand the situation, the behavior you observed, and its impact.

+### Use SBI
+Use the **SBI (Situation, Behavior, Impact) model**.
+This model helps structure your feedback in a clear and concise way.

+### Own the feedback
+**Own the feedback**.
+Use "I" statements to express your observations and feelings.
+This helps to avoid blaming and to keep the conversation constructive.

+### Check for understanding and make plans together
+After giving feedback, **check for understanding** and **make plans together**.
+This ensures that the person receiving feedback understands it and that you both agree on next steps.